Request - Pastor Letter

 Dear (HR PERSON'S NAME):

-I am writing this letter on behalf of your employee, (CHURH MEMBER NAME) who is a member of the (NAME OF CHURCH) Seventh-day Adventist Church.
+I am writing this letter on behalf of your employee, (CHURCH MEMBER NAME) who is a member of the (NAME OF CHURCH) Seventh-day Adventist Church.
 (HE/SHE) has requested a schedule that would accommodate (HIS/HER) religious observance of the Sabbath.
 Seventh- day Adventists observe the Sabbath, one of the Ten Commandments, from sundown Friday to sundown Saturday, and abstain from secular work during those hours.
 We will greatly appreciate your giving due consideration to (HIS/HER) request for a scheduling accommodation so that (NAME) does not have to make the impossible choice between faithfulness to God and keeping (HIS/HER) job.

-The purpose of this letter is also to set forth the relevant legal principles concerning an employer’s duty to accommodate, as explained by attorneys at the Church State Council, who represented Gerald Groff in his recent Supreme Court victory, see below, to aid management in doing the right thing.
+The purpose of this letter is also to set forth the relevant legal principles concerning an employer’s duty to accommodate to aid management in doing the right thing, as explained by attorneys at the Church State Council, who represented Gerald Groff in his recent Supreme Court victory, see below,

 In 2015, the Supreme Court clarified the requirements of Federal law, Title VII of the Civil Rights Act of 1964, 42 U.S.C.
 Section 2000e et. seq.
 The Supreme Court held employers cannot make a worker’s need for religious accommodation “a motivating factor” in an adverse employment action, such as termination.
 The Court explained that a company must do more than simply follow its religion neutral employment policies – it must make affirmative efforts to provide religious accommodation, even giving the employee who needs accommodation “favored treatment.”
 The Supreme Court explained the law with the following example: